Skip to main content

 • Stephanie Shonekan, Dean (ex-officio)

-• Trevor Parry-Giles, Associate Dean for Faculty Affairs and Research (ex-officio)
+• Trevor Parry-Giles, Associate Dean, ARHU (ex-officio)

-• Andrea Brown, Associate Clinical Professor, School of Music
+• Stephanie Prichard, Associate Professor, Music (Chair)

 • Robert Chiles, Senior Lecturer, History